Chandler Bing: Relationships

-Chandler is afraid of commitment and had the fewest relationships out of all the Friends.
-Despite all this, he and Monica are the first to have a committed marriage that does not end in divorce.

-At Ross' wedding in London, Monica and Chandler sleep together and decide to begin dating.
+At Ross's wedding in London, Monica and Chandler sleep together and decide to begin dating.
 They try to keep their relationship secret, as they are unsure about how the others would react.
 Eventually, however, they all find out and give their blessing.
 Things briefly become strained when Monica reveals that she had initially been looking for Joey for a one-night-stand, but they reconcile.
-Their wedding takes place during the finale of season 7.
-In the final episode of the series, Monica and Chandler adopt twins, due to their inability to conceive.
+Their wedding takes place during the finale of the seventh season.
+In the final episode of the series, Monica and Chandler adopt twins.

-Before his relationship with Monica, Chandler has an on-and-off relationship with Janice Hosenstein (Maggie Wheeler).
-She is a regular feature in his life, even though he regrets dating her and keeps ending their relationship in season 1.
-He calls her in season 2 out of fear of being alone, only to find out she is married and pregnant.
-In the season 2 finale, they meet after unknowingly chatting with each other online when her husband cheats on her, and they quickly get back together.
-The relationship lasts through the first few episodes of season 3, with Chandler genuinely infatuated by her, but when she kisses her husband whilst in the midst of her divorce, Chandler urges her to go back to her husband, not wanting to destroy her family.
-However, Janice makes further appearances later in the series, even after they have both married other people.
+Before his relationship with Monica, Chandler has an on-and-off relationship with Janice Litman.
+She is a regular feature in his life, even though he regrets dating her and keeps ending their relationship throughout the first season.
+He calls her in the second season out of fear of being alone, only to find out she is married and pregnant.
+In the second season finale, they meet after unknowingly chatting with each other online when her husband cheats on her, and they quickly get back together.
+The relationship lasts through the first few episodes of the third season, with Chandler genuinely infatuated by her, but when she kisses her husband whilst in the midst of her divorce, Chandler urges her to go back to her husband, not wanting to destroy her family.
+Janice makes further appearances later in the series, after they have both married other people.

 Kathy (Paget Brewster) makes an appearance in the fourth season of Friends.
 Chandler sees her in Central Perk and asks the gang if he should ask her out, only to learn that she was already waiting for a date with Joey.
 Chandler and Kathy then fall for each other even though she is dating Joey.
 This causes huge friction between Joey and Chandler, but this is resolved and Chandler and Kathy get together and begin dating.
-She is an actress, and Chandler gets extremely paranoid when she shares a sex scene with her co-star prompting a big fight between the two.
+She is an actress, and Chandler gets extremely paranoid when she shares a sex scene with her co-star, prompting a big fight between the two.
 Chandler's paranoia drives Kathy into having an affair with the co-star, and Chandler and Kathy split up.